microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/04-bdc.md

  - Expose troubleshooting tools to detect and repair unexpected issues
  - Manage cluster security: ensure secure cluster endpoints, manage users and roles, configure credentials for intra-cluster communication
  - Manage the workflow of upgrades so that they are implemented safely
- - Manage high availability and DR for statefull services in the cluster
+ - Manage high availability and DR for stateful services in the cluster

 You have two ways of working with the Controller service: the `azdata` utility, and the <i>Azure Data Studio</i> tool.
 All communication to the controller service is conducted via a REST API over HTTPS.
 A self-signed certificate will be automatically generated for you at bootstrap time.
 Authentication to the controller service endpoint is based on username and password.